JoeyyScott/Gamer-Supplies/TESTING.md

 + **manage_crate**:
     + I implemented use of a session variable ```manage_crate``` which only sets to True when a user adds or edits their crate contents on the supplies page and displays a summary of their crate in the notification.
-        + This was working as intended but when being a user who had not initated the variable it was throwing a variety of errors trying to load ```supplies.html```.
+        + This was working as intended but when being a user who had not initiated the variable it was throwing a variety of errors trying to load ```supplies.html```.
         + My original troubleshooting was at the start of the ```all_supplies``` view; setting a variable ```manage_crate``` to ```None```.
 This did not solve the problem.
     + I began researching for how to check for the existence of a session variable and found [this post](https://stackoverflow.com/questions/10492819/checking-if-session-variable-is-set-or-not-in-django/10492856) which utilized the get method to make the code cleaner as no ```if/else``` statement was used.
         + The code displayed was: